 • HIV-1 negative at screening and enrollment

-• At high risk of sexually acquiring HIV-1 infection
+• At risk of sexually acquiring HIV-1 infection

 • Negative pregnancy test